Kubernetes

 Kubernetes installation guide

-OpenG2P modules and components are recommended to be run on Kubernetes (K8s), because of ease-of-use, management, and security features that K8s provides.
+OpenG2P modules and components are recommended to be run on (K8s), because of ease-of-use, management, and security features that K8s provides.

 K8s cluster may be installed on the following infrastructures: